 Which planets can be seen in the night sky?
-Bob Berman highlights December’s bright planets—plus, get ready for 2018’s best meteor shower, 2018’s best comet, and the winter solstice!
+In the Sky Watch for December 2018, Bob Berman highlights December’s planet conjunctions, meteor showers, and more night sky wonders.

 Sky Watch December 2018